 Create an image that is 200 x 200.
 The minimum upload size is 180 x 180, and the profile image will appear as 160 x 160, but I always create the image as a 200 x 200 file so it’s easy to know what border size I have to work with.
 Next, create a 12 x 12 border around the edge of your image.
 This will be the area that is cut off by Facebook in your thumbnail image.
 To make this easy for you, I have created a photoshop template that has a layer for this border.

-Go to your Facebook page and click the Add Profile Picture next to your blank profile picture.
+Go to your Facebook page and hover over the flag icon.
+Click the Add Profile Picture button that appears.
 If you already have a profile picture, hover over the image to reveal an Edit Profile Picture button instead.

 Note that your thumbnail image may appear correctly right away.
 If so, you can skip this step.
 If you need to tweak the thumbnail after the photo uploads, or if your thumbnail appears off-center or cut off refresh the page, mouse over your profile picture and click Edit Profile Picture.
 Then click Edit Thumbnail.